Long Vowel Patterns

 ENCODE (put letter sounds into writing)

 Build words with a magnetic whiteboard and letters, or online resources.
-UFLI has a printable word work mat and online blending board, or use virtual magnetic letters from goteachthis.com, room recess, or big brown bear.
-Say a word, “how many sounds do you hear?
+UFLI has a printable word work mat and online blending board, or use virtual magnetic letters from room recess or big brown bear.
+More options at the Letter Tiles Pinterest Board.
+Say a word, then ask “how many sounds do you hear?
 What is the first sound?
 Etc.” The student uses letter tiles to build it, then writes it.

 Pattern matching – Write words with the patterns in columns under the correct pattern – Bookmark freebie.